maxwu/selenide-genre-clawer/README.md

 ## TODO

-- -Try to insert a state to query the 2nd time if simple query cannot return easily patterned result.-

 - Try to introduce multi-thread to run the query faster.

+Selenide relies on Selenium to support multiple browsers if we pay attention on the static methods.
+The selenide development community is open to support multiple browser support but which is not released.
+In general, the way is to create multiple WebDrivers and tell out which driver to speak to while calling the proxies.